Unfortunate to concede on both occasions and was very assured between the posts otherwise.

 Hardly put a foot wrong at the back, using his feet, head and anything else to prevent the ball from reaching its target in the box.

-Gave a good account of himself in defense, working well in tandem with the rest of the backline to snuff out the danger from the opposition.
+Gave a good account of himself in defence, working well in tandem with the rest of the backline to snuff out the danger from the opposition.
 However, he was desperately unfortunate to slide the ball into his own net on a full-stretch attempt at a clearance.

 Very aggressive on Isla out wide, and though he did see yellow for clipping the Juve man, his tenacity was a big reason that the visitors did not find much joy down that side of the pitch.